-In the case of a student's absence because of any reason (illness, travel, or personal), please notify the High School Office before 9:00 am via email hsabsences@cacegypt.org.
+In the case of a student's absence because of any reason (illness, travel, or personal), please notify the High School Office before 9:00 am on the day of the absence via email hsabsences@cacegypt.org.
 This procedure aids in accounting for all students each day.
-We notify parents of all absences via email.
+When we do not receive notification of an absence, we contact parents via email.
 Students are marked as absent if they are more than 20 minutes late to a class or miss a class entirely.